haiderkn/blockChian-transaction/README.md

 2. **Send Transaction Requests**: Users send data to be added to the blockchain.
 3. **Mining Blocks**: Miners process pending blocks and receive a reward for each mined block.
 4. **Checkpoints**: Verify the blockchain state and miner/user balances after each mining operation.

----

-This README provides a concise overview for setting up and using the blockchain simulation program.